gitumarkk/kiwiland_algorithm/README.md

 10. The number of different routes from C to C with a distance of less than 30.
 In the sample data, the trips are: CDC, CEBC, CEBCDC, CDCEBC, CDEBC, CEBCEBC, CEBCEBCEBC.

-Test Input:

-For the test input, the towns are named using the first few letters of the alphabet from A to D.  A route between two towns (A to B) with a distance of 5 is represented as AB5.

-Graph: AB5, BC4, CD8, DC8, DE6, AD5, CE2, EB3, AE7

-Output #1: 9
-Output #2: 5
-Output #3: 13
-Output #4: 22
-Output #5: NO SUCH ROUTE
-Output #6: 2
-Output #7: 3
-Output #8: 9
-Output #9: 9
-Output #10: 7